casouri/collab-mode/collab_mode/src/implementation.md

 `active_remotes`, if a connection is in `Disconnect` state and `next_reconnect_time` is reached, it tries to reconnect.
 The reconnect time is doubled every time, from 1s all the way to 256s.

+## DocId and FileDesc

+We started out only having DocId.
+Later we added FileDesc for supporing sharing projects and files in projects.
+I tried refactoring the code to only use FileDesc but it’s quite a big undertaking and it doesn’t fully make sense—many operations can’t work with project so a FileDesc doesn’t fit perfectly.
+So I decide expose only FileDesc (and EditorFileDesc) to editor and use DocId internally.
+Also, if user initially shares a loose file (not in a project), then later shares a project that contains that file, that file should be included in the new project seamlessly.